 Moreover, thanks to having such a centralized data storage space, it is easier for business owners to obtain a multidimensional understanding of all the processes related to interacting and tracking customers.
 For instance, some CRM systems record phone calls, store messaging histories, and more.

-Who Manages a CRM?
+Who Manages a CRM system for Small Business?

 If you find the right CRM solution, all of the teams that make up your company can benefit from a CRM.
 For example, Nimble is integrated with over 130 SaaS business apps; this can be leveraged to benefit accounting departments, sales teams, marketing departments, customer service teams, social media managers, and more.